top of page

 A Korean American captain standing confidently in a medical setting, symbolizing the fusion of military service and healthcare expertise.

-I earned my undergraduate degree in Nursing from ____ University School of Nursing in 2006.
-Then I earned a master's degree in chemistry with an emphasis on biochemistry from ____ University, graduating in 2001 with a 3.8 GPA.
-Many qualities go into making a successful nurse.
-I have at least most of them, and I am a very caring and compassionate person with an intense and omnipresent desire to help others.
-It seems most natural for me to feel and show empathy toward a patient and the patient’s family, showing compassion for those in pain, both physical and emotional.
-I have a positive, caring nature and a desire to provide for those in need.
-One of the most significant benefits of being a professional nurse is the gratification that comes from easing the suffering of others.
-I hope my extensive education and professional experiences will be deemed worthy and allow me to fulfill my dream of becoming a CRNA.
+I completed my undergraduate degree in Nursing at ____ University School of Nursing in 2006.
+Following that, I obtained a master's degree in chemistry with a focus on biochemistry from ____ University, graduating in 2001 with a GPA of 3.8.
+Several qualities contribute to being a successful nurse, and I possess most of them.
+I am a caring and compassionate individual with a strong and constant desire to assist others.
+It feels natural for me to express empathy towards patients and their families, showing compassion for those experiencing physical and emotional pain.
+I have a positive, caring nature and a drive to support those in need.
+One of the most rewarding aspects of being a professional nurse is the satisfaction that comes from alleviating the suffering of others.
+I hope my extensive education and professional experiences will be considered valuable and enable me to achieve my dream of becoming a CRNA.

 Soldier in uniform with gloves stands confidently in front of healthcare workers in scrubs and masks in a hospital setting.